Eight years ago:

 Our Blue Jays came back from being down 8-0 to beat the Reds 14-9.
 Minor Leaguer wrote the recap.

 The cliff notes version:

-We’d score 3 in the 3rd inning, on an Edwin Encarancion homer, bring us up to about a 5% chance at a win.
+We’d score 3 in the 3rd inning on an Edwin Encarnacion homer, bringing us up to about a 5% chance at a win.
 8-3 Reds

 Reds got another run off Redmond in the 5th, making it 9-3 Reds.

-We scored 2 more in the 6th, an Adam Lind RBI single and Jose Bautista taking bases loaded walk.
+We scored 2 more in the 6th, an Adam Lind RBI single and Jose Bautista taking a bases-loaded walk.
 9-5 Reds.